Ritonavir: Discovery

+Structure of ritonavir featuring terminal thiazole groups designed to resist rapid hepatic metabolism.

+The culmination of these structural changes resulted in ritonavir, a highly potent inhibitor that produced high, sustained plasma concentrations capable of profoundly suppressing viral replication in vivo.

+Synthesis

 Full details of the synthesis of ritonavir were first published by scientists from Abbott Laboratories.

 In the first step shown, an aldehyde derived from phenylalanine is treated with zinc dust in the presence of vanadium(III) chloride.
 This results in a pinacol coupling reaction which dimerizes the material to provide an intermediate which is converted to its epoxide and then reduced to (2S,3S,5S)-2,5-diamino-1,6-diphenylhexan-3-ol.
 Importantly, this retains the absolute stereochemistry of the amino acid precursor.
 The diamine is then treated sequentially with two thiazole derivatives, each linked by an amide bond, to provide ritonavir.

+Chemical properties

+The following table summarizes the main chemical properties of ritonavir.